Nexedi/cloudooo/README.txt

   $ python2.6 setup.py install

+  Warnings:
-  Warning: you must have installed setuptools>=0.6c11 in this python.
+      - you must have installed setuptools>=0.6c11 in this python.

 Install Dependencies in Mandriva
 ================================